Building Control service update

 Unfortunately, as Building Control transitions across to the Building Safety Regulator, this has resulted in a national shortage of newly required Registered Building Inspectors.
 Unlike previous years, Registered Building Inspectors are now the only officers who are legally able to undertake the restricted activities and functions of administering Building Regulation applications and the inspection of building works.

-With the introduction of these new arrangements, many practitioners have left this newly-established Building Control profession, leading to a widespread shortage of Registered Building Inspectors across the industry.
+With the introduction of these new arrangements, many practitioners have left this newly-established Building Control profession.
+This has lead to a widespread shortage of Registered Building Inspectors across the industry.

 New legislation now specifies that there is a duty placed upon the property owner (whether they undertake notifiable work themselves or through their own nominated principal contractor), who is responsible for their notifiable building work to comply with the building regulations.